febritecno/pocket-codes/README.md

 # Pocket Codes

 Welcome to `pocket-codes`!
-This repository is a collection of shorthand code snippets and useful commands for quick reference.
+This repository is a collection of useful commands for quick reference.

 ## Available Shorthand Codes
 ---